Sk37ch/win32/desktop-src/direct3d12/user-mode-heap-synchronization.md

 ![four threads sending commands to three queues](images/gpu-engines.png)

-The following image illustrate how a title might schedule work across multiple GPU engines, including inter-engine synchronization where necessary: it shows the per-engine workloads with inter-engine dependencies.
+The following image illustrates how a title might schedule work across multiple GPU engines, including inter-engine synchronization where necessary: it shows the per-engine workloads with inter-engine dependencies.
 In this example, the copy engine first copies some geometry necessary for rendering.
 The 3D engine waits for these copies to complete, and renders a pre-pass over the geometry.
 This is then consumed by the compute engine.
 The results of the compute engine [**Dispatch**](/windows/win32/api/d3d12/nf-d3d12-id3d12graphicscommandlist-dispatch), along with several texture copy operations on the copy engine, are consumed by the 3D engine for the final [**Draw**](/windows/win32/api/d3d12/nf-d3d12-id3d12graphicscommandlist-drawinstanced) call.

 ![copy, graphics and compute engines communicating](images/gpu-sync.png)